saither0204/readily_reads/docs/getting-started.md

 ## Next Steps

-- Review the [API Documentation](./api-documentation.md) to understand the available endpoints (if applicable)
+- Review the code to understand the application structure
-- Check out the [Contributing Guidelines](./contributing.md) to learn how to contribute to the project
+- Try adding a new feature or fixing a bug
-- Explore the Flutter app code to familiarize yourself with the application structure
+- Refer to the [Contributing Guidelines](./contributing.md) to learn how to contribute to the project